shabla/site/README.md

-inventory and item generator

-TODO: move to react-starter project :D
+this is broken and I'm too lazy to update it :D